 As we continue our recovery and cleanup efforts, please visit the Emergency website for the latest information on openings and closings in Miami-Dade County.

 Learn about donation opportunities through the following Parks Foundation programs.

 Fit2Play Scholarship Fund

 Created for families who simply cannot afford program fees, the Fit2Play Scholarship Fund offers children safe, structured after-school and summer camp programming.
-A national model, our programs which incorporate nutritional education, recreational games, and homework help have been studied by the University of Miami UHealth System and proven to prevent obesity and decrease hypertension in children and adolescents.
+A national model, our programs which incorporate nutritional education, recreational fitness games and homework help, have been studied by the University of Miami UHealth System and proven to prevent obesity and decrease hypertension in children and adolescents.

 According to data from the Miami-Dade Department of Health, drowning is the leading cause of death among children ages 1 – 4 years, in both the state of Florida and in Miami-Dade County; and Florida overwhelmingly has the highest unintentional drowning rate in the nation for the 1–4 year old age group.

 The Parks Foundation of Miami-Dade, with the support of donors and corporate partners, is working to prevent unnecessary drowning incidents in Miami-Dade County by providing children and families with learn-to-swim scholarships.
 Help save a life by teaching a child to swim.